Glazed Honey Dijon Roasted Salmon

 A straight down view of Honey Dijon Salmon and Asparagus with a piece of salmon being lifted out.

 Almost by accident I came to a point where I completely stopped making seafood at home.
-Tyler isn’t crazy about seafood, and so it just seems easier to make chicken or beef.
-However I love seafood so much that I might be rubbing off on him after 12 years!
+Tyler isn’t crazy about seafood, so it just seems easier to make chicken or beef.
+However, I love seafood so much that I might be rubbing off on him after 12 years!
 He’s definitely trying my seafood dishes now, and even enjoying them.

 I guess it’s pretty hard not to like salmon when it comes with an addictive honey-mustard glaze.
 And so this one has been a keeper for over 6 years now.
 I make it a lot every springtime when asparagus is in season.